rijil-r/ecommerce/README.md

 For REST API URLs go to http://127.0.0.1:8000/api/

--- The code is well documented and easy to understand.
+-- The code is well-documented and easy to understand.

 -- Django application includes REST APIs and uses JSON Web Token (JWT) for authentication.